 Big Bend Viewpoint (171 km from Banff, 118 km from Jasper)

 This is a stop that is a DO NOT MISS (click here to find the exact spot).
-Pullover atop the pass, and from the viewing platform you will have your eyes set on some of the most beautiful scenery along the Icefields Parkway.
-We don’t even want to put a photograph in here so you will be surprised at the stunning scenery once you have arrived.
+Pullover atop the pass, and from the viewing platform, you will have your eyes set on some of the most beautiful scenery along the Icefields Parkway.
+We don’t even want to show you a photograph from here, so you will be surprised at the stunning scenery once you arrive.
 You’re welcome.

 Columbia Icefields (185 km from Banff, 103 km from Jasper)

-This is one of Canada’s most impressive sights as it is the largest icefield in the Canadian Rockies.
-If you’re looking to get up close and personal – take a tour to walk right on the Athabasca glacier, and/or visit the Icefield Skywalk.
+This is one of Canada’s most impressive sights, as it is the largest icefield in the Canadian Rockies.
+If you’re looking to get up close and personal – take a tour to walk right on the Athabasca glacier, and/or visit the Columbia Icefield Skywalk.

-The glass-floored lookout and interpretive walk takes you through the story of the Icefields and gives you a unique perspective on the Sunwapta Valley.
-(Note that you will save money if you book in advance, and book both experiences together!)
+The glass-floored lookout and interpretive walk take you through the story of the Icefields and give you a unique perspective on the Sunwapta Valley.
+(Note that you will save money if you book in advance and book both experiences together!)
 There are two dining options at this stop – one casual and one fancier, local-dining experience.

 Sunwapta Falls (234 km from Banff, 54 km from Jasper)